bartvanbenthem/k8s-onerepo/README.md

 *"one repo to rule them all"*

 Manage multiple Kubernetes clusters and teams from a single repository.
-* Consistency in configuration across the entire k8s landscape.
+* Consistency in configuration across a multi-cloud landscape.
 * Separate generic and specific configuration requirements
-* Separate generating configuration and deployment.
+* Separate configuration and deployments.

 ## project structure